raft-tech/TANF-app/.github/issue_template.md

  - [ ] 0 linting errors and warnings
  - [ ] 0 accessibility errors
  - [ ] deployed to a dev environment
+ - [ ] 0 accessability errors
+ - [ ] deployed to a staging environment
  - [ ] all significant changes have been documented
  - [ ] free of high and medium security vulnerabilities

 Supporting Documentation: